illinois-nsai/dede/README.md

 - We recommend creating a Python virtual environment (e.g., venv or Conda) before installation.

 ## Modifications
-If you want to modify DeDe's source code and use that as your package instead, first clone the repository, then navigate to the base directory with `setup.py` and `pyproject.toml` and run
+If you want to modify DeDe's source code and use that as your package instead, navigate to the project root directory and run:
 ```
 pip install -e .
 ```